trofi/trofi.github.io.gen/posts/265-waypipe-fixes.md

                 ...
 ```

-Here my local machine supports a bunch of `LINEAR` formats of `DMABUF`s.
+Here my local machine supports a bunch of `LINEAR` formats of `DMABUF`.
 And possibly a few tiled ones (`INVALID` entries with non-zero
 modifiers).